 Discounted Costs (£m)

-Scheme Costs redacted
+Scheme Costs x

-Additional Costs of Maintenance £665
+Additional Costs of Maintenance Х

-Total PVC
+Total PVC X

 3.18 Public Accounts (PA) table

 A summary of the scheme costs is reported in a standard table known as the Public Accounts (PA) table.
 The PA table for this scheme is presented in Table 25.
 Note that the PA table includes the effect of the scheme on indirect tax revenues, which is reported as £3.5m.